tuhinssam/covid19-rasa-chatbot/data/nlu.md

 - can you help me to build a bot

 ## intent:que_set_1
+- coronavirus
 - what is coronavirus?
 - what is covid-19?
 - what is covid19?
+- covid-19
+- covid19
+- corona

 ## intent:que_set_2
+- symptoms of covid-19?
-- what are the symptoms of covid-19?
+- what are the symptoms
+- symptoms
 - coravirus symptoms
 - covid symptoms
 - how severe is covid-19
+- severity

 ## intent:que_set_3
 - what is the origin of coronavirus